 Any instructor may exclude from attendance any student who, in the instructor's judgment, has seriously impaired the class's ability to achieve the objectives of the course, or who is guilty of offensive conduct toward the instructor or other members of the class.
-The student may appeal the instructor's action to the department chair through the department's grievance procedure.
+The student may appeal the instructor's action to the Program Chair through the program's grievance procedure.

-This includes but is not limited to the following: 1) attendance and punctuality; 2) cell phones; 3) computers and electronic devices.
+This includes but is not limited to the following: 1) attendance and punctuality; 2) use of cell phones; 3) use of computers/electronic devices; and/or 4) abusive or harassing language or actions toward classmates or instructor(s).